 - Go for a long drive to reduce your fuel tank to a quarter full.
 Being low on fuel is a good thing when you’re shipping your vehicle, because it reduces the load significantly.
 A quarter tank is just enough to load and unload your car, and to reach the nearest filling station.

 - If there are any leaks or lingering mechanical problems, it is important to deal with them prior to the collection date.
-A leak could cause damage to the paint on your car or one of the other vehicles that are being transported.
+A leak could cause damage to the paint on your car.
+It could even damage one of the other vehicles.

 - Wash the car from top to bottom and clean it inside out.
 This will enable you to spot any dents, scratches and marks hidden by dust or grime.
 A decent wash will also save you time, as the car will already be clean when it arrives at its destination, especially if you use enclosed auto transport.

 - It’s always important to document the condition of your vehicle prior to shipping, but even more so when you are moving your classic automobile to a car show.
 Since you expect your car to arrive in the same pristine condition in which you hand it to the carrier, it’s up to you to document its condition beforehand.
 Take photos of your car from all angles and if there’s any damage, be sure to document that.
 These photos will be invaluable in identifying any damage sustained in transit.
 Before your car is loaded the carrier will ask you to sign a condition report.
 Read the document carefully to ensure it accurately reflects your car’s condition.

-When your vehicle is delivered, it should be closely inspected before the Bill of Lading is signed and accepted.
-Any damage should be noted on the Bill of Lading, and you should contact the auto shipping immediately.
+Closely inspect your vehicle when it arrives.
+Do this before the Bill of Lading is signed and accepted.
+Any damage should be noted on the Bill of Lading.
+You should contact the auto shipping immediately.
 The chances of damage are minimal, especially when you deal with a company that is an expert in shipping exotic vehicles, antiques, or classic cars.

 From GoodGuys car show to Chicago car show and SEMA car show to any other destination around the continental USA, Nationwide Auto Transportation can assist.
-We have been moving vehicles to car shows for more than 15 years, including classic cars, hot rods, antique cars and exotic sports cars.
+We have been moving vehicles to car shows for more than 15 years, including classic cars, hot rods, antique cars, and exotic sports cars.
 The Boston to Detroit route is particularly popular, as is Baltimore to Boston.

 We offer free quotes on car show shipping.
 Simply head to our quotes page and fill in your details.
 We will get right back to you with a quote.